ibmresilient/resilient-community-apps/fn_res_to_icd/doc/README.md

 ## Function - res_to_icd_function

-This function transfers a resilient with a custom severity (1-10) to an icd ticket with a priority (4-1)
+This function transfers a Resilient with a custom severity (1-10) to an ICD ticket with a priority (4-1)

  ![screenshot: fn-restoicdfunction ](./screenshots/1.png)

 ![screenshot](./screenshots/main.png)

-An incident on the resilient can be escalated to the icd desk by running the "Escalate to ICD" manual rule.
+An incident on the Resilient platform can be escalated to the ICD platform by running the "Escalate to ICD" manual rule.
 An example incident is displayed below:

 ![screenshot](./screenshots/2.png)